Now Reading

 In practical terms, energy regulations aim to reduce energy consumption.
 The goal is to reduce human impact on climate change.
 The latest global trend focuses on achieving net-zero emissions status.
 That means running entirely on renewable energy.

 Many states have outlined plans and dates for achieving net-zero emissions status.
-The U.S. has committed to achieving net-zero emissions by 2050.
+The U.S. has committed to achieving net-zero emissions by 2050, with California setting the goal of achieving 100% renewable zero-carbon energy by 2045.[3]

 Potential drawbacks of energy regulation are real, too.